OpenMDAO/dymos/mkdocs/docs/examples/balanced_field/balanced_field.md

 accelerates down the runway to some critical speed "V1".

-Before achieving V1, the aircraft must be capable of rejecting the takeoff and coming to a stop before the end of the runwy.
+Before achieving V1, the aircraft must be capable of rejecting the takeoff and coming to a stop before the end of the runway.

 After V1, the aircraft must be capable of achieving an altitude of 35 ft above the end of the runway with a speed of V2 (the minimum safe takeoff